FLEX College Prep® Privacy Policy

 After working as a researcher at Los Alamos National Laboratory, Andrés spent 8 years teaching AP Physics at New York City high schools.
 His passion for science, in part, explains his love for teaching: his classroom enthusiasm is immediately visible, something his students find contagious.
 Andrés believes that a robust STEM education starts with a student’s sense of wonder and a desire to discover; and his curriculum work reflects an emphasis on connecting concepts with theory organically—be it in mathematics, physics, chemistry, or computer science.

-How to Build Your Extracurricular Activities Profile for Stand-Out College Applications
+How to Build Your Extracurricular Activities Profile

 Pre-Med and BS/MD Programs -